kalo2370/trading212/README.md

 - View Updates: Your account balance, portfolio, and transaction history will update automatically.

--Reset Account: Click the "Reset Account" button in the header to restore your initial balance and clear your portfolio and transactions.
+- Reset Account: Click the "Reset Account" button in the header to restore your initial balance and clear your portfolio and transactions.

 Enjoy simulating your crypto trades!